-Your device must already have an older LEDE or OpenWrt firmware installed, to be eligible for this “sysupgrade” procedure.
+Your device must already have an older OpenWrt firmware installed, to be eligible for this “sysupgrade” procedure.

-Alternatively refer to the factory installation howto, to install LEDE on a device that still has vendor factory firmware on it.
+Alternatively refer to the factory installation howto, to install OpenWrt on a device that still has vendor factory firmware on it.

-If your current LEDE installation does not have the web admin GUI installed or if you prefer to upgrade from the command line (upgrade from command line provides more fine-grained control), refer to Upgrading LEDE from the Command Line.
+If your current OpenWrt installation does not have web interface installed or if you prefer to upgrade from the command line (upgrade from command line provides more fine-grained control), refer to Upgrading OpenWrt firmware using CLI.

 Download the sysupgrade file.
 Please note that not all devices do have a firmware image called sysupgrade.bin.